mcmfire/mcmfire/README.md

 - 🔍 I desire learning programming principles and best practices.

-- 💬 "Everything is possible, we just lack knowledge about it."
+- 💬 "Everything is possible, we just lack knowledge about what we think isn't." - Fire

 <br/>